locustbaby/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 ## Installing in a Kubernetes Cluster with our Helm Chart

 The [Tyk Control Plane]({{<ref "product-stack/tyk-charts/tyk-control-plane-chart">}}) helm chart is pre-configured to install Tyk control plane for multi data centre API management from a single Dashboard with the MDCB component.

 ### Prerequisites
-Before installation, you need to prepare the followings:
 - [Kubernetes 1.19+](https://kubernetes.io/docs/setup/)
 - [Helm 3+](https://helm.sh/docs/intro/install/)
 - MDCB and Dashboard license

 ### Quick Start

-**1. Setup required credentials**
+#### Step 1 - Setup required credentials

 First, you need to provide Tyk Dashboard and MDCB license, admin email and password, and API keys.
 We recommend to store them in secrets.